Engineering

 Manufacturing Engineer Salary Overview

-The Manufacturing Engineer is a sought-after profession in the United States with a median annual salary of $91,600.
-Compensation typically ranges from $56,200 for entry-level positions to $136,800 for experienced professionals in high-demand markets.
+The Manufacturing Engineer is one of the most important roles in the Engineering sector of the US economy in 2026.
+With a median annual salary of $91,600, compensation for this position ranges from $56,200 at the entry level to $136,800 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Manufacturing Engineer in the US earns between $56,200 and $136,800 per year, with a median of $91,600.